 • There were inconsistencies in Constand’s statements to police.
 “Within days, she changed the day when it happened from March back to January ’04.”

 • Those inconsistencies “would affect her credibility at trial.”

-• Constand contacted a civil lawyer before taking her allegations to police, and that also hurt her credibility.
-Castor said that Cosby’s lawyer – Walter Phillips, who has since died – told him that Constand and her mother were trying to get money from Cosby in exchange for not going to police.
+• Constand contacted a civil lawyer before taking her allegations to police, which also hurt her credibility.
+Castor said that Cosby’s lawyer – Walter Phillips – told him that Constand and her mother were trying to get money from Cosby in exchange for not going to police.

 • “Making Mr. Cosby pay money to Ms. Constand (through a civil suit) was the best I was going to be able to set the stage for.”

 “What I think and what is provable in a courtroom is two different things,” Castor said. “… What I think is that Andrea Constand was inappropriately touched by Mr. Cosby.”

 “I did not think she could withstand cross examination to the point where reasonable doubt could be overcome,” Castor added.

 Steele, the new district attorney, has argued a non-prosecution agreement never existed, saying in legal filings his office has no such documentation and can’t find anyone who does.